 • Video games: CNNs are used to create more realistic game environments, improving graphics quality and making interactions more natural.

-• Multimedia content analysis: CNNs are used to analyze multimedia content, identifying objects, people or actions in videos and images, which is useful for content recommendation and media curation.
+• Multimedia content analysis: CNNs are used to analyze multimedia content, identifying objects, people or actions in videos. actions in videos and images and images, which is useful for content recommendation and media curation.

 Conclusion